 The institutions’ latest advances in hematology/oncology will be showcased through 31 scheduled presentations, including 15 oral presentations

-New Brunswick, N.J., December 07, 2021 – Physician-scientists from Rutgers Cancer Institute of New Jersey and Robert Wood Johnson University Hospital, an RWJBarnabas Health facility, will present expansive new hematology/oncology data from their clinical research program at the 63rd American Society of Hematology (ASH) Annual Meeting and Exposition, being held in Atlanta, Georgia (and virtually) from December 11-14, 2021.
+New Brunswick, N.J., December 07, 2021 – Physician-scientists from Rutgers Cancer Institute and Robert Wood Johnson University Hospital, an RWJBarnabas Health facility, will present expansive new hematology/oncology data from their clinical research program at the 63rd American Society of Hematology (ASH) Annual Meeting and Exposition, being held in Atlanta, Georgia (and virtually) from December 11-14, 2021.
 A total of 31 abstracts have been accepted, with data focusing on the latest surgical and treatment advancements in blood cancers, including pediatric hematology, leukemia, lymphoma and myeloma.
 Rutgers Cancer Institute, in partnership with RWJBarnabas Health, is New Jersey’s only National Cancer Institute-designated Comprehensive Cancer Center.

 “Our dynamic teams of nationally renowned cancer specialists and researchers have a deep and ongoing commitment to innovative research in blood cancers, which we proudly look forward to demonstrating through our vast lineup of data at this year’s ASH Annual Meeting and Exposition,” said Andrew M. Evens, DO, MSc, FACP , Associate Director for Clinical Services, Rutgers Cancer Institute; System Director of Medical Oncology and Oncology Lead for Combined Medical Group, RWJBarnabas Health, who is also an attending physician at Robert Wood Johnson University Hospital.
-“RWJBarnabas Health, together with Rutgers Cancer Institute of New Jersey, is dedicated to advancing cancer treatments, patient care and ultimately, transforming patient outcomes, with the goal of one day eradicating the disease,” adds Dr. Evens, who is also Associate Vice Chancellor, Clinical Innovation and Data Analytics, at Rutgers Biomedical and Health Sciences.
+“RWJBarnabas Health, together with Rutgers Cancer Institute, is dedicated to advancing cancer treatments, patient care and ultimately, transforming patient outcomes, with the goal of one day eradicating the disease,” adds Dr. Evens, who is also Associate Vice Chancellor, Clinical Innovation and Data Analytics, at Rutgers Biomedical and Health Sciences.

 Highlights of the accepted abstracts include the following: